marceloofernandes/Azure-IoT-developer-boot-camp/README.md

 # Azure-IoT-developer-boot-camp

 Project name:
-Azure IoT developer boot camp
+Azure IoT developer boot camp lab

 Description:
-This hands-on lab, which is reachable either at https://iotschool.microsoft.com/learning-paths/1z75cTRBNqEA2EigQoQKKe or https://github.com/Azure-Samples/azureiotlabs, is part of the IoT School learning path about Azure IoT solutions provided by Microsoft.
+This hands-on lab is part of the IoT School learning path about Azure IoT solutions provided by Microsoft.
 Its goal is to "get started with Azure IoT.
 This is a series of hands-on labs for anyone who is learning about Azure Internet of Things (IoT).
 In these labs, you will use Azure services to build Azure IoT end-to-end solutions, connecting real and simulated devices to Azure IoT Hub."
+It is available at https://iotschool.microsoft.com/learning-paths/1z75cTRBNqEA2EigQoQKKe or https://github.com/Azure-Samples/azureiotlabs.

 10 Modules:
 Total duration: 7hr 33min